lcalvy/monckoose/README.md

 ## Limitations

-Currently available methods are limited to : find, findOne, insert and remove.
+Currently available methods are limited to : find, findOne, insert, remove, save, update, findAndModify.
+Contributions are welcome to complete MonckooseCollection prototype.
-An Error is thrown when other methods are invoked (contributions are welcome to complete MonckooseCollection.prototype).

 See unit tests in spec for more examples